 The case is currently in the discovery stage.
 The Company believes that the plaintiffs' allegations are totally without merit and intends to defend the lawsuit vigorously.
 A provision for legal defense costs has been accrued and is included in Other accrued expenses in the accompanying Consolidated Balance Sheets which management believes is adequate based on available information.
-No other provisions have been reflected since management is unable, at this time, to predict the ultimate outcome of this matter.
+No other provisions have been reflected since management is unable, at this time, to predict the ultimate outcome of this

 On or about November 5, 1999 a lawsuit, captioned JOSEPH P. RIANO V. PRECISION RESPONSE CORPORATION; PRCNETCARE.COM, INC.; MARK J. GORDON; AND DAVID L. EPSTEIN (Case No. 99-25774 CA 10), was filed in the Circuit Court of the Eleventh Judicial Circuit in and for Miami Dade-County, Florida.
 This lawsuit alleges that PRC misappropriated the plaintiff's alleged trade secret.
 The plaintiff asserts a statutory claim against all defendants under the Florida Uniform Trade Secrets Act, Chapter 688, Florida Statutes.
 The plaintiff also asserts a claim against Precision Response Corporation ("PRC") that it breached a contract entered into with the plaintiff to keep certain information confidential.
-In addition, the plaintiff also asserts a claim for unjust enrichment against PRC and prcnetcare.com, Inc. ("prcnetcare.com").
+In addition, the plaintiff asserts claims for conversion against all of the defendants and for conspiracy to commit conversion against the individual defendants.
+The plaintiff also asserts a claim for unjust enrichment against PRC and pronetcare.com, Inc. ("pronetcare.com").
 The plaintiff's complaint seeks an unspecified amount of compensatory damages, including all profits earned by the defendants as a result of their conduct, exemplary damages, attorneys' fees, interests and costs.
 The plaintiff also seeks an accounting and entry of an injunction preventing PRC and prcnetcare.com from continuing to misappropriate the plaintiff's alleged trade secret.